 And Exteriors Too

 From firepits to exteriors of all shapes, sizes and designs, designers are also using CNC to make their mark on the outside of buildings and facades.
-They are also pushing the boundaries of public space as well, like these public benches or this a vast wooden pavilions like this one in Kobe, Japan.
+They are also pushing the boundaries of public space as well, like this a vast wooden pavilions like this one in Kobe, Japan.
 CNC represents a new way to achieve some of the more cutting-edge design principles out there.
 Some are even going farther, and using CNC Driven fabrication techniques with materials like vinyl.
 For instance students in the architecture Program at Pratt Institute in Brooklyn, NY created this excellent “light canopy” using CNC machine assembly.

 We hope you enjoyed this trip through the best of CNC design and it showed how this revolutionary machine can creatives of all sorts realize their vision.
 If you are looking for CNC machining in Portland or Hillsboro please give us a call today and see what we can do.